Healthy Homes Assessment Napier

 Napier Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Napier and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Napier and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their compliance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.

 Beginning 1 July 2021

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

 From July 1st 2023

-• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes